Private Equity Accountants and Auditors

 Work Environment

 Accountants and auditors work in typical business office settings, although advances in technology now allow many to work from anywhere and at any time.
-In 2019, some accountants and auditors worked more than 40 hours per week, according to the U.S. Department of Labor, typically during tax season or at the end of the budget year.
+Some accountants and auditors work more than 40 hours per week, typically during tax season or at the end of the budget year.

 Outlook